1. What is personal information?

 2. Who is responsible for protecting the personal information collected by DPI?

-The Director of Affiliate Services & Partnerships is responsible for ensuring compliance with this policy for all information collected, used and disclosed as it pertains to affiliation, events and inventories, and to services offered to affiliates only.
-Other members of the Board of Directors may take responsibility for some of this information for the duration of their tenure at DPI, after which time it reverts to the Director of Affiliate Services & Partnerships.
+The Director of Affiliate and Support Services is responsible for ensuring compliance with this policy for all information collected, used and disclosed as it pertains to membership, events and inventories, and to services offered to members only.
+Other members of the Board of Directors may take responsibility for some of this information for the duration of their tenure at DPI, after which time it reverts to the Director of Affiliate and Support Services.
 Other individuals, such as departmental representatives or the Association’s secretariat, may take responsibility for the collection, use and disclosure of some personal information.

 3. Why does DPI collect, use and disclose personal information?

-DPI is committed to providing to its members quality professional development opportunities, excellent networking events, up-to-date information, and a number of affiliate-only services.
-In order to meet these goals, the Association collects, uses and, on rare occasions, discloses personal information to maintain an affiliate list in order to provide services to its affiliates, collect fees and dues, and give members access to discounts for certain services and events;
+DPI is committed to providing to its affiliates quality professional development opportunities, excellent networking events, up-to-date information, and a number of affiliate only services.
+In order to meet these goals, the Association collects, uses and, on rare occasions, discloses personal information to maintain an affiliate list in order to provide services to its affiliates, collect fees and dues, and give affiliates access to discounts for certain services and events;

 DPI does not sell its affiliation lists to anyone.